SooMedia/doctrine-utcdatetime/README.md

 ## Using the UTCDateTimeType

-### Add the lib
+### Add the library

-Add the lib in your project with Composer:
+Add the library in your project with Composer:

 `$ composer require soomedia/doctrine-utcdatetime`